-We got a small bit of help in learning to save from our Grandmother on our mom’s side.
+We got a tiny bit of help in learning to save from our Grandmother on our mom’s side.
 When we were born, she convinced my parents to open a savings account for us.
 She gave us a check on every birthday and Christmas with “for deposit only” written on it, so we would be forced to deposit it into our savings accounts.
-We had the option to deposit the rest of our birthday money as well, but we rarely did.
+We had the option to deposit the rest of our birthday money, but we rarely did.

-My grandma didn’t have a lot of money, so she was only able to give us each $25 on special occasions.
+My grandma didn’t have a lot of money, so she could only give us each $25 on special occasions.
 Over time, that does add up, and by the time I started working for my parents, I had about $800 saved up.
 That’s a lot for a fifteen-year-old!

 Unfortunately, the savings account didn’t work out the way my Grandmother intended.
-You see, when my parents started paying us for delivering papers, they set us up as independent contractors rather than wage employees.
+When my parents started paying us for delivering papers, they set us up as independent contractors rather than wage employees.
 That meant that no taxes would be taken out of our paychecks.
 We didn’t make a lot of money, but as we all know, that doesn’t matter.
-The IRS still needs to get their share.
+The IRS still needs to get its share.

-When tax season rolled around that first year, my father did our taxes for us.
+When tax season rolled around that first year, my father did our taxes.
 We each ended up owing the man around $700.
 My parents took us to the bank and drained our savings accounts so we could pay our taxes.
 They said we should have known better.
-We should have been putting money aside each pay check to pay.
+We should have been putting money aside each paycheck to pay.
 How we were supposed to know the subtleties of the complicated tax code at age 15, I’ll never know!

 Unfortunately, I didn’t learn my lesson.
-I continued working for my parents as an independent contractor, and continued spending all of each pay check.
+I continued working for my parents as an independent contractor and spending all of each paycheck.
 When tax season rolled around, I just ignored it.
 I did the same thing the following year.
-Eventually, I stopped working for my parents and got a normal part time job.
-Unfortunately, by this time, I already owed the IRS almost two thousand dollars.
+Eventually, I stopped working for my parents and got a typical part-time job.
+Unfortunately, I already owed the IRS almost two thousand dollars by this time.
 Even worse, my father accidentally switched mine and my brother’s social security numbers on our tax returns, so we didn’t even know who owed what!

-One final thing I learned is to always check over all the important forms.
-One little mistake can cause huge complications down the road (on the plus side, I still have my brother’s SSN memorized, because I thought it was mine for so long…devious, I know!).
+One final thing I learned is to always check over all the necessary forms.
+One little mistake can cause huge complications down the road (on the plus side, I still have my brother’s SSN memorized because I thought it was mine for so long…devious, I know!).